 Wizardry: Bane of the Cosmic Forge, the sixth entry into the Wizardry series, is a fantasy role-playing game developed and published by Sir-tech Software in 1990 originally for DOS.
 It's the only Wizardry game released also for Amiga.
-In the subsequent years it was ported to other platforms including Mac and SNES.
-Cosmic Forge.
+In the subsequent years, it was ported to other platforms including Mac and SNES.

 Cosmic Forge was released to pretty decent reviews and even took home Best RPG in 1991.
 Fans of Wizardry or just seasoned RPG veterans will know their way around this title.
 Newbies may not want to start here.

 Published: 12 August 2017 9:09 pm

 Amiga version 1.2 - Language: English - Size: 8.00 Mb